 Why Should You Use Keywords In Your Posts?

-If you want to increase your revenue from your blog (either website or vblog), you need more traffic, especially buying readers.
+If you want to increase your revenue from your blog (either website or vlog), you need more traffic, especially buying readers.
 Right?
-To get more quality traffic, you have to engage in search engine optimization, social media optimization and email marketing.
+To get more quality traffic, you have to engage in search engine optimization, social media optimization, and email marketing.
 But what’s the best way to drive thousands of traffic to your website?

 It’s search engine optimization.
 The search traffic (also known as organic traffic) is the most lucrative and converting traffic you might get ever.
 Yes, ever.
 Because search traffic is free and they are engaged and finding the information they want.
 To capture those people, you need to do one thing, it’s doing keyword research.

 What’s keyword research and why keyword research

 Basically, a keyword is a search term which people are entering on search boxes to find information, resources, tools, etc. In search engine optimization, a keyword is a search query.
 Search engines such as Google give high importance to keywords when ranking web pages on Google.
 Without using keywords in your posts, it’s hard work (Actually unable) to put your web page #1 spot of Google SERPs for certain search queries.

 That’s what I missed in my earlier blogging career.
 I thought why I should use keywords in my blog posts and I will get traffic if I wrote more articles (That I prefer, not peoples want).
 It’s a really bad idea.
 The fact is that if you need more organic traffic, you need to write about what people are searching for, instead what you think that people may want.
 Period.

 Even though you didn’t use keywords in your blog posts, you will only receive traffic only for certain keywords, keyword phrases which include in your posts.
 You can check out the keywords which are driving traffic to your posts on Google webmaster tools and Bing webmaster tools.